 Sannipataja Retas (Mutra Purisha Gandhi): Semen which is vitiated by all the three Doshas will have the smell of urine or faeces and is known as Sannipataja Retas.

 Visesha Chikitsa (Specific Treatment)

-Samanya Chikitsa includes Snehana (Oleation), Swedana (Fomentation) and Uttarabasti (Trans-urethral enema)
+Samanya Chikitsa includes Snehana (Oleation), Swedana (Fomentation) and basti (enema)

-Medicated enema is administered through the urethral route in men.
-Uttarabasti is a Panchakarma which performs detoxification, strength promoting, Dosha pacification actions and possess superior qualities by virtue of the herbs used in treatment.
+Medicated enema is administered in men.
+Basti is a Panchakarma which performs detoxification, strength promoting, Dosha pacification actions and possess superior qualities by virtue of the herbs used in treatment.
 As Basti is the best treatment to pacify Vata Dosha, Uttara Basti normalizes the functions of Vata Dosha, mainly Apana Vata the vitiation of which causes infertility issues.
-The detoxifying action of Uttarabasti in the genital passages helps to restore the normal sexual functions.
+The detoxifying action of basti in the genital passages helps to restore the normal sexual functions.
 Also, inflammation, irritation, discomfort will be reduced.
 The oil or ghee used in treatment has nutritive functions and will improve blood circulation, nerve conduction and nourish the genital organs.